Indirect Prompt Injection: The Attack Your Input Filter Cannot See

 "confidence": 0.94

-}If safe is false, exclude that chunk from the LLM context.
-Log the blocked content for audit purposes.
-Do not pass it to the model under any circumstances.
+}If safe is false, exclude that chunk from the context and log it for audit.
+Never pass it to the model.

 import requests